gro1m/AZ-900-Azure-Fundamentals/README.md

 * Google

 Main terms:
-* availability
+* availability (Azure Load Balancer, Traffic Manager)
 * fault tolerance
-* scalability -> 1 VM to 100 VMs in some seconds
+* scalability -> 1 VM to 100 VMs in some seconds (Virtual Machine scale sets)
 * elasticity -> amount of VMs by demand
 * global reach -> services near to place of use
 * predictive cost considerations